garrandall/popular-music-data/tracks/shake-it-out-glee-cast.md

 I'm gonna let it happen to me

-Shake it out, shake it out, shake it out, shake it out, ooh whoa Shake it out, shake it out, shake it out, shake it out, ooh whoa And it's hard to dance with the devil on your back
+Shake it out, shake it out, shake it out, shake it out, oh whoa Shake it out, shake it out, shake it out, shake it out, oh whoa And it's hard to dance with the devil on your back
 So shake him off, oh whoa

-Shake it out, shake it out, shake it out, shake it out, ooh whoa Shake it out, shake it out, shake it out, shake it out, ooh whoa And it's hard to dance with the devil on your back
+Shake it out, shake it out, shake it out, shake it out, oh whoa Shake it out, shake it out, shake it out, shake it out, oh whoa And it's hard to dance with the devil on your back
 So shake him off, oh whoa

-Shake it out, shake it out, shake it out, shake it out, ooh whoa Shake it out, shake it out, shake it out, shake it out, ooh whoa And it's hard to dance with the devil on your back
+Shake it out, shake it out, shake it out, shake it out, oh whoa Shake it out, shake it out, shake it out, shake it out, oh whoa And it's hard to dance with the devil on your back
 So shake him off, oh whoa